 Median age Under 16 Working age Pensionable age

-North Lanarkshire 41.5 18% 65% 17%
+North Lanarkshire 41.6 18% 65% 17%

-Scotland 42.0 17% 64% 19%
+Scotland 42.1 17% 65% 18%

-Source: NRS 2018-based Projections
+Source: NRS 2020 Mid-Year Estimates

-North Lanarkshire has the second youngest population in Scotland, out with the four cities.
-It also has the smallest proportion of older residents.
-However, over the next 25 years, the number of residents of a pensionable age is projected to increase by 25.9% (compared to an increase of 23.2% across Scotland) and the number of residents over 75 is projected to increase by 71.4% (70.6% across Scotland)6.
+North Lanarkshire has the third youngest population in Scotland, out with the four cities.
+It also has the second smallest proportion of older residents.
+However, over the next 25 years, the number of residents of a pensionable age is projected to increase by 25.9% (compared to an increase of 23.2% across Scotland) and the number of residents over 75 is projected to increase by 71.4% (70.6% across Scotland).
 This will have considerable implications across services.